lidofinance/lido-ethereum-sdk/examples/rewards/README.md

 ## Implementation Details

 Token shares are managed at the contract level, with dedicated methods for handling share-related operations.
 Detailed documentation on these methods can be found in the [shares-related methods](https://docs.lido.fi/contracts/lido/#shares-related-methods) section.
+You can also use [SDK methods](../../packages/sdk/README.md#shares) to work with users’ shares directly.

 ## Usage